ZYJacky/ML-Surpervised_Learning/README.md

-# Samples
+# ML-surpervised-learning

-Multiparadigm Software Development Lab1
-  - Example of multi-threaded programming

-Surpervised Learning
-  - Classical surpervised learning models (perceptron, decision tree, etc.)

-Algorithms
-  - Design and implementation of data structures and algorithms and solution to related problems
+Collections of implementation of classical surpervised learning models done in CSE417 @ WashU SP21.